pachyderm/docs-content/latest/set-up/authorization/add-roles-console.md

 ### On a Repository

-Permissions granted at the Repository level are not inherited by other repositories within that project.
+Roles granted at the Repository level are not inherited by other repositories within that project.
 This is useful if you want to grant a user `repoReader` on a single repository within a project, but not on all repositories within that project.

 1. Log in to the {{%productName%}} Console.
 2. Select a **View Project** on the project containing the repository you wish to add a user to.